Your Diaphragm is a Back Muscle!

 Warrior 1 (virabhadrasana 1) – Set Up and Cues

-Arguably the most challenging of the classical standing postures, virabhadrasana 1 or “Warrior 1” places great demands on our pelvic and trunk stability along with the strength and mobility of the hips and shoulders.
-This posture requires the ankles and feet work well and that the spine has good mobility.
+in Movement Article, Videos, YogaArguably the most challenging of the classical standing postures, virabhadrasana 1 or “Warrior 1” places great demands on our pelvic and trunk stability, along with the strength and mobility of the hips and shoulders.
+This posture requires the ankles and feet to work well, and that our spinal column has good mobility.

 Warrior 1 includes a back bend as one of its key elements.
 If you have a low back injury, I would not recommend learning this posture on your own.
 PLEASE SEEK A SKILLED INSTRUCTOR FOR HELP.

-Even if you’ve had experience with the posture, I would encourage you to watch my video on stabilizing the lower back for back bends before watching this video for a better understanding of how to approach the back bending element in Warrior 1.
+Even if you’ve had experience with the posture, I would encourage you to watch my video on stabilizing the lower back for backbends before watching this video for a better understanding of how to approach the back bending element in Warrior 1.

 Stabilizing the Lower Back for Back Bends

-Over the last decade as I’ve been exploring different approaches to movement, I’ve always found myself coming back to my yoga practice asking the question “how does what I’ve learned inform my approach to yoga?”
+in Movement Article, Videos, YogaOver the last decade as I’ve been exploring different approaches to movement, I’ve always found myself coming back to my yoga practice asking the question “how does what I’ve learned inform my approach to yoga?”
 For the most part I’ve consistently found that new knowledge from different perspectives has facilitated greater insight into many classical yoga postures and, simply put, allowed me to perform many of these postures better and safer.

 Because my personal practice and my teaching have placed greater and greater emphasis on postures that maintain a neutral spine, I must acknowledge that this approach has been at the expense of a great many important postures, arguably the postures that most distinguish yoga from other movement practices.
 The postures most conspicuously absent for a long time were “forward bends” and “back bends,” the two classifications of asana that involve deliberately moving the spine out of neutral and into flexion and extension respectively.